ajfriend/keepdb/readme.md

 [Cunningham's Law]: https://en.wikipedia.org/wiki/Ward_Cunningham#%22Cunningham's_Law%22

 This repo is an attempt to exploit
-[Cunningham's Law]: "The best way to get the right answer on the Internet is not to ask a question; it's to post the wrong answer."
+[Cunningham's Law]: "**The best way to get the right answer on the Internet is not to ask a question; it's to post the wrong answer.**"

 I haven't found a better solution for storing collections of tabular data (relational databases) in a single file or data structure that: